helloferdi/NetbeansTheme/README.md

 The original theme was put together for the following languages: Ruby, XML, C, Java, JavaScript and CSS.
 I've optimised my colour schemes primarily for Ruby, PHP, HTML, CSS and JavaScript.

+**Unfortunately, at this time, you will have to install both themes (the original is an .nbm), as the new theme is dependant on the original**

 Screenshot: http://github.com/frbi/NetbeansTheme/raw/master/ruby.png